About

 Outside of Work

-I moved to Vancouver in 2022 from Hong Kong.
-Outside of work, you’ll usually find me hiking, camping, or planning the next outdoor trip.
+I moved to Vancouver from Hong Kong in 2022.
+Outside of work, you'll usually find me hiking, camping, or planning the next outdoor trip.

-Mindfulness is also a big part of my life.
-I meditate daily and have completed two 10-day silent Vipassana retreats.
-I later returned as a volunteer and served as a course manager.
+Mindfulness is a core part of my life.
+I meditate daily and have completed two 10-day silent Vipassana retreats, including one as a volunteer course manager.
+That practice shapes how I sit with ambiguity in design work and how I hold space in stakeholder conversations without rushing to resolve.

 A smiling woman in a polka-dotted shirt and straw hat takes a selfie inside a tunnel with oval-shaped windows glowing orange around the edges.
 The tunnel is made of concrete and has a futuristic, artistic vibe with light streaming in from the far end.